rsleedbx/earlyexit/README.md

-# failfast 🚀
+# earlyexit 🚀

-**Fast-fail pattern matching for command output** - Exit immediately when a pattern is matched, with timeout support.
+**Early exit pattern matching for command output** - Exit immediately when a pattern is matched, with timeout support.

 Implements the **early error detection pattern** for faster feedback during long-running commands, CI/CD pipelines, and log monitoring.

 ## 🎯 Purpose

-Traditional `grep` processes the entire input stream. `failfast` exits **immediately** on the first match, saving time and providing instant feedback for errors.
+Traditional `grep` processes the entire input stream. `earlyexit` exits **immediately** on the first match, saving time and providing instant feedback for errors.

 Perfect for:
 - 🔧 Long-running build processes